annasajkh/YES/README.md

 there is also precompiled header setup if you want to use it

 # compile
+you need to have sfml installed on your system\
 just cd to the directory\
 run\
 make\